13 Top-Rated National & State Parks in Minnesota

 Address: 19041 MN-74, Altura, Minnesota

-3 Great River Bluffs State Park
+5. Great River Bluffs State Park

-Address: 43605 Kipp Dr, Winona, Minnesota
+Address: 43605 Kipp Drive, Winona, Minnesota

-6 Tettegouche State Park
+6. Tettegouche State Park

 Address: 5702 MN-61, Silver Bay, Minnesota

-7 Grand Portage State Park
+7. Grand Portage State Park

-Home to the highest waterfall in the state of Minnesota, Grand Portage State Park sits on the US/Canadian border and is the only Minnesota state park not owned by the state itself.
-Instead, use of this natural space is through cooperative efforts and a lease agreement between the Grand Portage Band of Chippewa Indians and the Department of Natural Resources.
-Grand Portage State Park is designated as day-use only, and upon your visit, it's almost required to travel the half-mile, wheelchair-accessible boardwalk that leads to the viewing platform for the stunning 120-foot High Falls created by the Pigeon River.
-If you have a little extra time on your hands, the more remote Middle Falls is a five-mile round-trip and provides more stunning waterfalls to view, plus a glimpse at the shimmering waters of nearby Lake Superior.
+Grand Portage State Park is home to the highest waterfall in the state of Minnesota and sits on the US/Canadian border.
+It's also the only Minnesota state park not owned by the state itself.
+Instead, the use of this natural space is through cooperative efforts and a lease agreement between the Grand Portage Band of Chippewa Indians and the Department of Natural Resources.

 Address: 9393 MN-61, Grand Portage, Minnesota

-8 Banning State Park
+8. Banning State Park

 Popular hiking routes begin with the Quarry Loop Trail, which takes hikers past interpretive signs and sandstone quarry ruins adjacent to the rugged banks of the Kettle River.
 From here, a recommended attraction is Wolf Creek Falls, which provides the perfect spot for lunch or a photo, if not simply just a place to enjoy the natural beauty of a moving landscape.

 Address: 61101 Banning Park Road, Sandstone, Minnesota

-9 Itasca State Park
+9. Itasca State Park